lukacu/pixelpipes/README.md

 ## Acknowledgements

-The development of this package was supported by Sloveninan national research agency projects Z2-1866, J2-316 and
+The development of this package was supported by Sloveninan research agency (ARRS) projects Z2-1866, J2-316 and J7-2596.